 However, sometimes these symptoms aren’t present, and instead the only clue is feeling unusually tired.
 A doctor will normally treat this with antibiotics and the tiredness should dissipate soon after.

 8) Food intolerance

 Many people have an intolerance to certain types of food.
 How many more people these days are discovering that they can’t eat or drink dairy products for example?

-If you have an intolerance to certain foods, the result of eating them can be excessive tiredness afterwards.
-You can ask a doctor to help you identify which you may need to to cut out of your diet.
+If you have an intolerance to certain foods, the result of eating them can be excessive tiredness afterward.
+You can ask a doctor to help you identify which you may need to cut out of your diet.